deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

    .. literalinclude:: xml/wfs_basic.xml
       :language: xml

 This will create a deegree WFS with the feature types from all configured feature stores in the workspace and ``urn:ogc:def:crs:EPSG::4258`` as coordinate system for returned GML geometries.
-A more complex configuration that restricts the offered WFS protocol versions, enables transactions, has multiple coordinate reference systems and limits GML output to 3.2 looks like this:
+A more complex configuration example looks like this:

 .. topic:: WFS config example 2: More complex configuration